Sidv005/Samsung-PD-Training/README.md

 Synthesis: In Very Large Scale Integration (VLSI) design, synthesis is a crucial step that transforms a high-level hardware description (RTL) into an optimized gate-level netlist.
 This process involves logic optimization, technology mapping, and creating a gate-level representation using a target technology library.
 Timing constraints are applied to meet performance requirements, and clock tree synthesis ensures proper clock distribution.
 Verification ensures correctness, and the output is a gate-level netlist that serves as the foundation for physical design.
 Synthesis plays a vital role in bridging the gap between functional design and physical implementation, impacting factors like performance, power efficiency, and manufacturability.

 Yosys is an open-source tool suite used for Verilog RTL synthesis and formal verification in digital circuit design.
 It converts high-level Verilog descriptions into optimized gate-level netlists, offers optimization and technology mapping, supports formal verification, and provides scripting capabilities.

+Faster cells vs Slower cells:- Faster cells are requried to take care of setup violaton and improves performance but comes up with a drawback of larger area and high power consumption whereas slower cells takes control of hold violations and has benefits of less area and low power consumption but lags in performance.
 </details>

 <details>